 But he also did not acknowledge that we’d raised any new issues that warrant addressing.

-"I think we can’t say it’s an embarrassment and it happened if we haven’t done our own analysis," White said, going on to deny a "code of silence."
+"I think we can’t say it’s an embarrassment and it happened if we haven’t done our own analysis," White said.

 "We are not guaranteeing perfection, but what we are guaranteeing is transparency and accountability," White told the board.